moralesaugusto/qsase/README.md

 # Q SASE POC TIPs

-1. Mesh_natenabler.sh
+**1. Mesh_natenabler.sh
-It modifies the connector to do Hi-NAT over peer mesh source IPs, in the same way as clients.
+**It modifies the connector to do Hi-NAT over peer mesh source IPs, in the same way as clients.
 You can get the list of the networks from here:

 ![p81](https://github.com/moralesaugusto/qsase/assets/16660407/130fd01a-2ac4-4334-adfa-f5c33717a9e6)